-Our business could suffer as a result of risks, costs and charges associated with strategic acquisitions and investments.
+Our business could suffer as a result of risks, costs and charges associated with strategic acquisitions and investments such as the recent announcement of our intent to acquire Delcam plc ("Delcam").

 We regularly acquire or invest in businesses, software products and technologies that are complementary to our business through acquisitions, strategic alliances or equity or debt investments.
+For example, we recently announced our intent to acquire Delcam.
 The risks associated with such acquisitions include, among others, the difficulty of assimilating products, operations and personnel, inheriting liabilities such as intellectual property infringement claims, the failure to realize anticipated revenue and cost projections, the requirement to test and assimilate the internal control processes of the acquired business in accordance with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 and the diversion of management's time and attention.